sergiolch/ai-hedge-fund/README.md

 # Get your Groq API key from https://groq.com/
 GROQ_API_KEY=your-groq-api-key

+# For running LLMs hosted by anthropic (llama3, etc.)
+# Get your Anthropic API key from https://anthropic.com/
+ANTHROPIC_API_KEY=your-anthropic-api-key

 # For getting financial data to power the hedge fund
 # Get your Financial Datasets API key from https://financialdatasets.ai/
 FINANCIAL_DATASETS_API_KEY=your-financial-datasets-api-key
 ```

 **Important**: You must set `OPENAI_API_KEY`, `GROQ_API_KEY`, or `ANTHROPIC_API_KEY` for the hedge fund to work.
 If you want to use LLMs from all providers, you will need to set all API keys.

+You can also use Ollama as a local LLM provider, which doesn't require an API key.
+See the [Using Ollama](#using-ollama) section below for more details.

 Financial data for AAPL, GOOGL, MSFT, NVDA, and TSLA is free and does not require an API key.